apache/druid/docs/api-reference/sql-api.md

   ~ under the License.
   -->

-Apache Druid supports two query languages: Druid SQL and [native queries](../querying/querying.md).
+Apache Druid supports two query languages: [Druid SQL](../querying/sql.md) and [native queries](../querying/querying.md).
 This topic describes the SQL language.

-You can submit and cancel [Druid SQL](../querying/sql.md) queries using the Druid SQL API.

 In this topic, `http://ROUTER_IP:ROUTER_PORT` is a place holder for your Router service address and port.
 Replace it with the information for your deployment.
 For example, use `http://localhost:8888` for quickstart deployments.